I am a freelance executive producer, producer/director and non-fiction author.

 As a producer, my credits include The Year the Earth Went Wild for C4, Naked Science: Universe, for National Geographic, Egypt Detectives (6 part series) for Five, Nat Geo and DSC Canada, Oasis of the Golden Mummies for Discovery, Accidents in Space for BBC Science, five Horizon programmes for the BBC, and three To the Ends of the Earth for C4 including Search for the Sons of Abraham and Into the Abyss which was nominated for an award at the Dijon Adventure Film Festival.
 I made two films for a series presented by Professor Steve Jones, ‘In the Blood’: ‘Lost Tribes' which was described by The Times as ‘ground breaking television’.
 For the BBC and Arte I made a major documentary about French composer Erik Satie ‘Things Seen to the Right and the Left’.
 I profiled Italian architect Renzo Piano for the BBC’s Late Show – and documented Piano’s battles to design a new airport in Japan for Channel4/Discovery.
 'Byline: Blind to Science' won a Special Award from the ‘British Association for the Advancement of Science’.

-I am proudest of a series of hour long documentaries, which I also produced: 'Inventing SE Asia', made with Dr Farish Noor: adventures in history.
+Most noteworthy in my view is a series of hour long documentaries, which I also produced: 'Inventing SE Asia', made with Dr Farish Noor: adventures in history.